Seeing through the smoke

 Sun coming in under the clouds,

-yellow and black birds --
+and these little yellow and black birds --

 Warblers, Don said --

-were jumping
+were jumping around

 in the bottle brush bush.